 When you are done testing, you can delete the resource group and all related resources.
 To do so follow the steps below.

-- From the left-hand menu in the Azure portal, click Resource groups and then click myResourceGroup.
+- From the left-hand menu in the Azure portal, select Resource groups and then select myResourceGroup.

-- On your resource group page, click Delete, type myResourceGroup in the text box, and then click Delete.
+- On your resource group page, select Delete, enter myResourceGroup in the text box, and then select Delete.